Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Methodology

 \subsubsection{Sample Decomposition}

-First, we need to decompose an input sample, without date and time features, into its constituent components: trend, seasonality, and residual.
-This process follows the procedure described in Section~\ref{sec:decomposition}, but without the need for downsampling.
-Fig.~\ref{fig:Trend_Seasonal_Decomposition} illustrates the decomposition of a randomly selected sample from the Electricity dataset, described in Section~\ref{sec:datasets}.
+We begin by decomposing an input sample, without the date-time series, into its constituent components: trend, seasonality, and residual.
+For decomposition, we follow the same procedure described in Section~\ref{sec:decomposition}, but without downsampling.
+A separate forecasting model is trained for each component using the graph structure learned for that component specifically.
+Figure~\ref{fig:Trend_Seasonal_Decomposition} illustrates the decomposition of a randomly selected sample from the Electricity dataset, described in Section~\ref{sec:datasets}.
+In this case, there is just one seasonal component.